KACooper33/SeleniumWithC/README.md

 # SeleniumWithC
-Selenium with example using C# in a page object pattern
+Selenium example using C# in a page object pattern with SpecFlow for BDD

 SETUP:
  - VS Code 1.85.2